pyenv/pyenv-installer/README.rst

     $ rm -fr ~/.pyenv

-If you need, export USE_GIT_URI=true to use git:// instad of https// for git clone.
+If you need, export USE_GIT_URI to use git:// instad of https// for git clone.

 PyPi way
 ~~~~~~~~